Ayushvedic/NIFTY50-Stock-Price-Predictor-ML/README.md

-# NIFTY50-Stock-Price-Predictor-ML
-Nifty-50 Value Predictor
+# Nifty-50 Value Predictor

-This project implements a Linear Regression model from scratch to predict the closing prices of stocks in the NIFTY-50 index based on historical market data.
+This project implements a **Linear Regression model** from scratch to predict the closing prices of stocks in the NIFTY-50 index based on historical market data.
 It includes data preprocessing, feature engineering, model training with gradient descent, and accuracy evaluation.

-Project Overview
+## Project Overview

-Goal: Predict monthly closing prices of NIFTY-50 stocks using key market features.
+- **Goal:** Predict monthly closing prices of NIFTY-50 stocks using key market features.

-Data: Historical stock data with features like Open, High, Low, Volume, VWAP, and others.
+- **Data:** Historical stock data with features like Open, High, Low, Volume, VWAP, and others.

-Method: Custom-built Linear Regression model optimized via gradient descent.
+- **Method:** Custom-built Linear Regression model optimized via gradient descent.

-Evaluation: Model performance measured using Mean Squared Error (MSE) and R-squared (R²).
+- **Evaluation:** Model performance measured using Mean Squared Error (MSE) and R-squared (R²).

-Features
+## Features

-Robust data cleaning and preprocessing, handling missing and invalid values.
+- Robust **data cleaning and preprocessing**, handling missing and invalid values.

-Feature normalization using standard scaling to improve training stability.
+- Feature normalization using **standard scaling** to improve training stability.

-Manual implementation of gradient descent for weight and bias optimization.
+- Manual implementation of **gradient descent** for weight and bias optimization.

-Calculation of model accuracy with R² score to assess prediction quality.
+- Calculation of **model accuracy** with R² score to assess prediction quality.

-Model persistence using Python's pickle module for saving and loading.
+- Model persistence using Python's **pickle** module for saving and loading.

-How to Use
+## How to Use

-Prepare your data in CSV format with necessary columns.
+1. Prepare your data in CSV format with necessary columns.

-Run the training script to fit the model on your data.
+2. Run the training script to fit the model on your data.

-Evaluate the trained model with testing data.
+3. Evaluate the trained model with testing data.

-Save the trained model for later use and reload it as needed.
+4. Save the trained model for later use and reload it as needed.

-Technologies Used
+## Technologies Used

-Python (NumPy, Pandas)
+- Python (NumPy, Pandas)

-Custom linear algebra and optimization algorithms
+- Custom linear algebra and optimization algorithms

-Data preprocessing techniques
+- Data preprocessing techniques

-Future Improvements
+## Future Improvements

-Extend model to support other regression algorithms.
+- Extend model to support other regression algorithms.

-Add a user-friendly interface (e.g., web app or CLI for predictions).
+- Add a user-friendly interface (e.g., web app or CLI for predictions).

-Incorporate additional financial indicators and feature selection.
+- Incorporate additional financial indicators and feature selection.

-Improve error handling and input validations.
+- Improve error handling and input validations.

+## License

+This project is open-source and free to use under the MIT License.